Generic popup message

 Parallel PapersThese are 25 to 30 minutes formal lecture presentations, that include 5 to 10 minutes of question time.
 Some parallel papers may be paired and scheduled within a 50-minute session.
 WorkshopsThese are 50-minute sessions with minimal lecturing.
 Participants will be engaged in activities that have been structured by the workshop presenters.

-The Conference Planning Committee will inform proposers of the results by 1 November 2019.
-Presenters are required to confirm participation with payment of registration fees and to register for the conference by 15 January 2020.
-Due to the extension, proposers will be informed of the results by 2 December 2019.
+The Conference Planning Committee will inform proposers the results by 2 December 2020.
+Presenters are required to confirm participation with payment of registration fees and to register for the conference by 31 January 2021.

 All abstracts will be evaluated by the Conference Planning Committee.
 Relevance to the theme of the Conference and freshness and originality of approach are among the major considerations in the acceptance of papers.
 The Committee reserves the right to decline paper/workshop proposals without providing reasons.